mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - FV: (F ÷ 2) + 4

-the caster seizes control of the target’s mind, directing everything the target does. the caster mentally gives commands with a Minor Action and the target is compelled to obey
+the caster seizes control of the target’s mind, directing everything the target does. the caster mentally gives commands with a Simple Action and the target is compelled to obey

 Control thoughts affects a single target, while Mob Mind affects any living targets within the area of effect.
-Victims of a Mob Mind may be manipulated individually (with separate Simple Actions) or issued the same command as a group (with a single Minor Action)
+Victims of a Mob Mind may be manipulated individually (with separate Simple Actions) or issued the same command as a group (with a single Simple Action)

 #### Fling (Physical)